| NWS Week of Service Main Web Page | |

 |

 From October 1 through November 12, the Broome County Humane Society shared a wish list with NWS Binghamton, NY.
 Their office came together to sign up and donate the items they needed.
-We provided a variety of supplies from their list, including items for cats and dogs, as well as office, laundry, and other essentials.
+They provided a variety of supplies from their list, including items for cats and dogs, as well as office, laundry, and other essentials.
 Our donation period began at the onset of the shutdown and continued throughout, lasting six weeks.
 Despite the challenges, we were able to collect more than we had anticipated, and we personally delivered the items on Friday, November 14th.
 The Broome County Humane Society greatly appreciated their contributions and support.

 |